oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 For details of all environment variables and parameters, please refer to section 6.

-### Deploying RAC on Docker with RAC Storage Container
+### Deploying RAC on Container with RAC Storage Container

 If you are using physical block devices for shared storage, skip to "Assigning Network to additional RAC container"

-Use the existing `racstorage:/oradata` volume when creating the additional Docker container using the image.
+Use the existing `racstorage:/oradata` volume when creating the additional container using the image.

 For example: